silshack/inls161fall2016/_posts/2016-10-12-single-multiple-outputs.md

 - LaTeX
 ---

-We've briefly discussed Pandoc now.
+# Q&A

+* Assignment 3 is up!

+We've briefly discussed Pandoc now and last time we got hands-on with it.
+Today we'll go over what we did in class last time, but a little slower.

 It bills itself as the "Universal Document Converter."
 This is reasonably true, but it might require some creative combinations of switches within Pandoc commands as well as multiple commands strung together or intermediate commands to get the desired output.